-This is my new favorite breakfast food!
-It is also probably one of my top 5 recipes I’ve posted so far.
-I certainly don’t make it everyday, because it is a little more time consuming than regular bacon and eggs, but it is a delicious weekend treat!
+Shirred eggs and eggs Benedict are my two favorite egg-based breakfast foods.
+It is also probably one of my top 5 favorite recipes I’ve posted so far.
+I certainly don’t make it every day.
+It is a lot more time-consuming than regular bacon and eggs.
+But it is a delicious weekend treat!

-These eggs Benedict are now a favorite of everyone in our house, and I hope you’ll try them.
-As always, they are grain free, gluten free, dairy optional!
+These eggs Benedict are now a favorite of everyone in our house, and I hope you’ll try them!

 Grain-Free Eggs Benedict Recipe

 - Prepare the coconut flour biscuits and bake them according to the recipe instructions.